Sandusky Catastrophic Injury Attorneys

 Types of Catastrophic Injury Claims

-An injury is considered catastrophic if it causes immediate and/or lasting disability, or if it is never expected to fully heal.
+A personal injury is considered catastrophic if it causes immediate and/or lasting disability, or if it is never expected to fully heal.
 Any sort of violent accident can cause a catastrophic injury, like a car accident or a truck accident.
 No matter what type of accident you were in and regardless of the type of catastrophic or severe injury you suffer, know that Murray & Murray can help you manage your claim.

 Four of the more common types of catastrophic injuries are: